Amwell (company)

 American Well Corporation, doing business as Amwell, is a telemedicine company based in Boston, Massachusetts, that connects patients with doctors over secure video.
 Amwell sells its platform as a subscription service to healthcare providers to put their medical professionals online and its proprietary software development kits, APIs, and system integrations enable clients to embed telehealth into existing workflows utilized by providers and patients.

 Amwell has roughly 800 employees and has raised more than $500 million from investors, including Anthem, Philips, Allianz and Teva Pharmaceuticals, with the goal of connecting patients to healthcare providers remotely.

 The company operates in all 50 United States and works with 55 health plans, which support over 36,000 employers and collectively represent more than 80 million covered lives, as well as 240 of the nation's largest health systems, encompassing more than 2,000 hospitals.
 In 2020, over 40,000 providers were using the Amwell Platform.

 American Well was rebranded to Amwell on March 9, 2020.

 In March 2023, Amwell added a cardiometabolic program to its offerings through its partnership with digital chronic condition management platform DarioHealth.
 With the partnership, Amwell patients can be referred to the program for chronic conditions like diabetes, high blood pressure and weight management.

+In 2024, Axios wrote of the company that "strategic missteps and a lack of agility [have] pushed it toward an economic and operational nosedive".
+The article says that "The Schoenberg brothers became revenue-focused to the point of putting the company's care mission second ...
+That meant core components of its offering, such as clinical quality, started to become deprioritized".

 Founders

-Amwell was founded by brothers Drs.
+Amwell was set up by brothers Drs.
 Ido and Roy Schoenberg in 2006.

 The brothers grew up in a village outside Jerusalem and both attended medical school in Israel.
 Roy completed his mandatory military service as a doctor, while Ido served in the military prior to his studies.

 In 1996, Ido and his wife Phyllis Gotlib founded medical software maker iMDsoft.
 Roy founded healthcare management software firm CareKey and brought Ido on board as CEO.
 After selling CareKey to TriZetto Group in 2005, Ido and Roy decided to started working on Amwell, basing the company out of Boston.